codexterous/django-photologue/README.rst

 A powerful image management and gallery application for the Django web framework.
 Upload photos, group them into galleries, apply effects such as watermarks.

+The slug is generated as follows: title photo + timestamp photo + uuid.

 Take a closer look
 ------------------